giffon/giffon/README.md

 After you have cloned the project:

  1. `git submodule update --init` to make sure the git submodules are up-to-date.
+If you're not a member of the giffon.io GitLab org, you may need to use `git submodule update --init lib`, because there is a `private` submodule that is... private.
  2. Open the project folder in VS Code.
 Select reopen in dev constainer when it prompts to do so, or use the green button at the bottom-left corner.
 It will build a container that contain Haxe, node, and run `npm install` automatically.
 It will also launch a MySQL container.
  3. `npm run-script build` to build everything.
  4. `npm start` to start the server.
 It should be accessible via https://localhost:3000.
 Use <kbd>ctrl</kbd> + <kbd>c</kbd> to stop the server.
 When the server script is rebuilt, the server will be automatically restarted by nodemon.

-### Local automated testing

- 1. Run Giffon locally first (see above).
- 2. `haxe run-selenium.hxml`.
- 3. `npm test`

 ### Deployment